MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-common-data-service-managed-lake.md

    > [!div class="mx-imgBorder"]
    > ![Dialog box showing a list of entities in the Common Data Service org](media/select-analytical-entities.png)

 7. Save your selection to start syncing the selected entities to the Common Data Service managed lake.
 You'll find the newly added connection on the **Data sources** page.
-It'll be queued or refreshing and show the entities count as 0 until all the entities are synced and available for usage in Customer Insights.
+It will be queued or refreshing and show the entities count as 0 until all the entities are synced and available for usage in Customer Insights.

 Only one data source can simultaneously use the same Common Data Service managed lake in a Customer Insights instance.